 Trelay is a small cohousing community in North Cornwall.
 It is a wonderful place to live!
-We currently have nearly 20 residents but some are moving on, so soon there will be spaces available.
+We currently have nearly 20 residents.
 We each have our own private living space and there are several community buildings and 30 acres of land.
 We aim towards environmental, social and financial sustainability.

 Trelay is set in a beautiful location with sea views.
 There are wild flowers and butterflies in profusion.
 The peace and quiet, the ravens and buzzards, starry skies and occasional gales calm or stir the spirit.